holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 and the **imbalanced version**
 ![](/images/small_data_big_decisions/distribution_imbalanced.png)

+Given this large difference in frequency distribution, you can clearly see how this version is much more imbalanced compared to the original MNIST.

-While a plethora of different methods for overcoming the problem of imbalanced datasets exists (see the following [review paper](https://arxiv.org/pdf/1710.05381.pdf), we want to investigate and isolate the effects of having an imbalanced dataset for the relative ranking hypothesis, i.e., does the relative ranking-hypothesis still hold in the imbalanced data setting?
+While a plethora of different methods for overcoming the problem of imbalanced datasets exists (see the following [review paper](https://arxiv.org/pdf/1710.05381.pdf)), we want to investigate and isolate the effects of having an imbalanced dataset for the relative ranking hypothesis, i.e., does the relative ranking-hypothesis still hold in the imbalanced data setting?

 We run all our models again using this synthetically imbalanced MNIST dataset, and obtain the following results:

 ![](/images/small_data_big_decisions/imbalanced_relative_ranking.svg)

-So has the conclusion changed?
+_So has the conclusion changed?_

 **Not really**!

-This is quite an optimistic result, as we are more confident that the relative ranking-hypothesis will also hold true in the case of imbalance datasets.
+This is quite an optimistic result, as we are more confident, that the relative ranking-hypothesis also holds true in the case of imbalanced datasets.
 We believe this could also be the reason behind the quote from the Bornschein (2020) paper regarding the sampling strategy; "We experimented with balanced subset sampling, i.e. ensuring that all subsets always contain an equal number of examples per class.
 But we did not observe any reliable improvements from doing so and therefore reverted to a simple i.i.d sampling strategy."

-One noteworthy difference between the balanced and imbalanced version can be seen in the MLP and ResNet plot.
+One noteworthy difference between the balanced and imbalanced results can be seen in the MLP and ResNet plot.
 They are arguably more "jumpy" for the imbalanced version for data sizes up to 250, which makes sense given that there might be classes available in the test set not seen during training.

 # 4. Summary

+To sum up, we refer to our listed main takeaways from the start, which should (hopefully) be clear to you now!
+- **Model selection** is possible using only a **subset of your training data**, thus **saving computational resources** (_relative ranking-hypothesis_)
+- Large **overparameterized neural networks** can **generalize surprisingly well** (_double descent_)
+- After reaching a minimum, **test cross-entropy tends to gradually increase over time while test accuracy improves** (_overconfidence_).
+This can be avoided using **temperature scaling**.

+We hope that you might be able to apply these findings in your next machine learning experiments, and remember, larger is (almost) always better.

+Thank you for reading!

+# 5. References

+[1] J. Bornschein, F. Visin, and S. Osindero, Small Data, Big Decisions: Model Selection in the Small-Data Regime (2020), in International Conference on Machine Learning (ICML).
+[2] P. Nakkiran, G. Kaplun, Y. Yang, B. T. Barak and I. Sutskever, Deep double descent: Where bigger models and more data hurt (2019), arXiv preprint arXiv:1912.02292.
+[3] C. Guo, G. Pleiss, Y. Sun, and K. Q. Weinberger, Guo, C., Pleiss, G., Sun, Y., & Weinberger, K. Q. (2017).
+On calibration of modern neural networks (2017), arXiv preprint arXiv:1706.04599.
+[4] T. Guo, X. Zhu, Y. Wang, and F. Chen, Discriminative Sample Generation for Deep Imbalanced Learning (2019), in International Joint Conferences on Artificial Intelligence Organization (IJCAI) (pp. 2406-2412).